monicachung/assign1/README.md

 session ends and clears all search results in the URL.
 However, after the page refreshes, it displays all results instead
 - View List of Wines button added on process.php page.
-When user clicks on the button, it will show the wine name that they entered in the search form
+When user clicks on the button, it will show the wine name that appeared on the search result.
+Only shows 1 wine name though
 - Twitter application created, and API key, API secret, access token and access token secret generated.
 I downloaded Twitter OAuth and included the OAuth.php and twitteroauth.php pages in process.php, however I couldn’t figure out how